NeilWJames/email-notice-wp-document-revisions/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

+Add-on to WP Document Revisions.
 Notify users about new documents published and customise your e-mail notification settings

 == Description ==

+This plugin is an add-on to WP Document Revisions.
+This supports sending out e-mail notifications about newly published documents to users who are interested to receive notifications either automatically (on publish) or manually.

 By default when you send any notification from your blog (including many of the plugins as well) sender is "WordPress" and the sender e-mail address is <wordpress@yourdomain.com>.
-This supports personalised sender name and e-mail address to send out e-mail notifications about newly published documents to users who are interested either automatically (on publish) or manually.

 This plugin will enable you to